Powerlearnproject/se-day1-assignment-Whitney-coded/README.md

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity
---mastering complexity

---Mastering process
+Mastering process

---Mastering machine
+Mastering machine

 List and briefly explain the phases of the Software Development Life Cycle.